NL33/electron-git/znext.md

-can then save new versions in that folder ultimately, app will have decent looking file to display what goes there. (maybe use froala for that) folder will be saved on user's computer. can copy old versions of notes so can past them into progam you want
+can then save new versions in that folder ultimately, app will have decent looking file to display what goes there. (maybe use froala for that) folder will be saved on user's computer. can copy old versions of notes so can past them into progam you want (I might save the doc in html form, but could have the option to copy just the non-html form)

 Note: don't get wrapped up in creating a big folder structure with electron.
 The goal is to have version control for apple notes, and to be able to have a record of the changes you make.
 Not a new place to store your documents.